superfly/litefs/docs/ARCHITECTURE.md

 ## Guarantees

-LiteFS is intended to provide easy, live, asychronous replication across ephemeral nodes in a cluster.
+LiteFS is intended to provide easy, live, asynchronous replication across ephemeral nodes in a cluster.
 This approach makes trade-offs as compared with simpler disaster recovery tools such as [Litestream](https://litestream.io/) and more complex but strongly-consistent tools such as